lajordan09/lajordan09/job-simulations/supermarket-analysis/README.md

-# Supermarket Transactions Analysis
+# Commonwealth Bank – Data Aggregation and Analysis
-### Forage – Data Analytics Job Simulation
+### Forage Job Simulation

-## 📌 Overview
+## 📊 Overview
-This project was completed as part of the **Forage Data Analytics Job Simulation**.
+This project was completed as part of the **Commonwealth Bank Data Analytics Virtual Experience** on Forage.
-The task involved analyzing a supermarket transaction dataset to extract insights about customer purchasing behavior and store performance.
+The task involved analyzing supermarket transaction data to extract insights for InsightSpark’s data science team.

 ## 🎯 Objectives
-- Explore and clean the `supermarket_transaction.xlxs` dataset.
+- Aggregate and analyze the `supermarket_transaction.xlxs` dataset using **Google Sheets**.
-- Identify trends in product categories, payment methods, and customer spending.
-- Create summary tables and visualizations to support data-driven insights.
+- Answer key business questions:
+  - How many apples were purchased in cash?
+  - How much total cash was spent on apples?
+  - How much money was spent at the Bakershire store by non‑member customers?
+- Visualize results using **Tableau** dashboards.

-## 🛠 Tools Used
+## 🛠 Tools & Techniques
-- **Excel** – data cleaning, filtering, pivot tables
+- **Google Sheets** – data cleaning, aggregation, and formula documentation
-- **Python (pandas, matplotlib, seaborn)** – analysis and visualizations
+- **Tableau** – interactive visualization and trend analysis
-- **Power BI** – optional dashboarding
+- **Data Filtering & Pivot Tables** – for summarizing store‑level insights

 ## 📈 Key Insights
-- Spending patterns across product categories
+- Apples purchased in cash varied significantly by location.
+- Bakershire store showed strong non‑member spending trends.
-- Popular payment methods
+- Visualization revealed clear correlations between payment methods and product categories.
-- Customer behavior trends by time and location

-## 📁 Files in This Repository
-- `raw_data.xlxs` – original dataset
-- `supermarket_transaction_cleaned.xlxs` – cleaned dataset
-- `analysis.ipynb` – Python notebook
-- `README.md` – project documentation

 ## 🧠 Skills Demonstrated
-- Data cleaning and preparation
+- Data aggregation and filtering
-- Exploratory data analysis (EDA)
+- Spreadsheet formulas and documentation
+- Tableau dashboard design
-- Visualization and insight communication
+- Business insight communication
-- Excel and Python proficiency